mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 ---
-title: "Implementing an A+ conformat Promise library in JavaScript the TDD way"
+title: "Implementing an A+ Conformant Promise Library in JavaScript the TDD Way"
 summary: |
-  Future/promises refer to constructs used to synchronize program execution.
+  Futures/promises refer to constructs used to synchronize program execution.
-  Learning how it works under the hood by implementing it is a great fundamental skill to know.
+  Learning how they work under the hood by implementing them is a great fundamental skill to have.
   <br />
   <br />
-  This article is about writing an A+ Promise implementation from scratch following the A+ promise spec in JavaScript the TDD way.
+  This article is about writing an A+ Promise implementation from scratch, following the A+ promise spec in JavaScript the TDD way.
 image: /images/promises.png
 tags: ["Promises", "JavaScript", "Futures", "Software Engineering"]
 date: 2017-09-16T21:05:42Z
 ---

-My objective is to write a Promises/A+ conformant implementation similar to [`then/promise`](https://github.com/then/promise/blob/master/src/core.js), also, I'll do it the TDD way where I'll write the some tests first and then implement what's needed to make the tests pass (tests will be written on the platform [Jest](https://jestjs.io/)
+My objective is to write a Promises/A+ conformant implementation similar to [`then/promise`](https://github.com/then/promise/blob/master/src/core.js).
+Also, I'll do it the TDD way, where I'll write some tests first and then implement what's needed to make the tests pass (tests will be written on the [Jest](https://jestjs.io/) platform).

-[This article](https://www.promisejs.org/implementing/) was one of the best references I found online, this implementation is heavily inspired by it.
+[This article](https://www.promisejs.org/implementing/) was one of the best references I found online.
+This implementation is heavily inspired by it.
 I'll also refer to the [A+ promise spec](https://promisesaplus.com/) when necessary.

 ### Promise state

-A promise is an object/function that must be in one of these states: `PENDING`, `FULFILLED`, `REJECTED`, initially the promise is in a `PENDING` state.
+A promise is an object/function that must be in one of these states: `PENDING`, `FULFILLED`, or `REJECTED`.
+Initially, the promise is in a `PENDING` state.

 A promise can transition from a `PENDING` state to either a `FULFILLED` state with a fulfillment `value` or to a `REJECTED` state with a rejection `reason`.

-To make the transition the Promise constructor receives a function called `executor`, the executor is called immediately with two functions `fulfill` and `reject` that when called perform the state transition:
+To make the transition, the Promise constructor receives a function called `executor`.
+The executor is called immediately with two functions, `fulfill` and `reject`, that when called, perform the state transition:

-- `fulfill(value)` - from `PENDING` to `FULFILLED` with `value`, the `value` is now a property of the promise.
+- `fulfill(value)` - from `PENDING` to `FULFILLED` with `value`.
+The `value` is now a property of the promise.
-- `reject(reason)` - from `PENDING` to `REJECTED` with `reason`, the `reason` is now a property of the promise.
+- `reject(reason)` - from `PENDING` to `REJECTED` with `reason`.
+The `reason` is now a property of the promise.

 ```javascript
 it('receives a executor function when constructed which is called immediately', () => {